 Public also does not trade any over the counter (OTC) stocks, which are stocks not listed on the major exchanges.
 While they allow you to trade almost any stock or ETF, you’ll have to go elsewhere if not having access to OTC stocks is a dealbreaker for you.

-Two additional features worth noting that Public does not offer are after-hours trading and the ability to invest in cryptocurrencies.
+Two additional features worth noting that Public does not offer after-hours trading and the ability to invest in cryptocurrencies.